-Eat Out and Support Climate Change!
+Eat Out and Fight Climate Change!

 Are you concerned about the climate crisis, but don’t know how you can make a difference?
 As consumers, we all have an opportunity to make more “climate friendly” choices—starting with our food system.